If you're after a front light, we've got you nicely covered. But what about a red one for the rear of your bike? Don't worry, we're all over that too!

 The Gemini benefits from many of the features of its more expensive big brothers.
 It has a spot angle of 95 degrees at 10 metres, giving an effective span of 22m.
 The total angle is helped by the two single LEDs, resulting in a full 360 degrees, very useful for urban riding.
 The brightest 20-lumen constant is also perfect for partially lit commutes; I prefer a slightly brighter rear for my unlit rides, but this also works well here as a backup or secondary light.

 Dr Evil would love it.
-As well as powerful two-watt LED, the Sentinel shows riders how much space you'd like them to leave when they pass by drawing a virtual bike lane on the road with frickin' laser beams.
+As well as powerful LEDs, the Sentinel shows riders how much space you'd like them to leave when they pass by drawing a virtual bike lane on the road with frickin' laser beams.
 Shark not included.

 The Knog Blinder Mob Kid Grid Rear Light is a well designed and strong performing rear light.
 It pumps out enough light to keep you visible and has a really good variety of placement options while also having a good battery life, so it can just be left for weeks until it needs charging.